 Qulix Systems – your reliable partner for IPTV testing

 Quality Assurance is one of our core competencies.
 Based on our experience in QA of IPTV products, we believe that end-to-end testing is the most comprehensive and effective approach.
 We have assured product quality at each layer: hardware devices, middleware, server-side software and client-oriented systems (widgets and Smart TV interfaces).
-Although such a full-scale testing is more expensive and time-consuming at the end it turns out to be a valuable investment into product stability and quality.
+Although such a full-scale testing is more expensive and time-consuming at the end it turns out to be a valuable investment in product stability and quality.

 IPTV and Internet TV systems are complex multimedia communication systems and its operation involves the use of multiple layers, which can make testing and diagnostics more difficult.
 Ensuring that devices and systems can provide quality services to stream TV is important in meeting viewers’ quality expectations.
 That’s why it is extremely important to choose QA vendors with a deep understanding of IPTV-specific tests, work of hardware, virtual devices and emulators to provide the best quality.